 - You must store this key in a publicly web-accessible location.

 - We strongly recommend that you store the key in a location that uses HTTPS/SSL verification and encryption.

 To add this key to the local system, run the following command, where

 To configure the system to use the RPM repository's public key, update the

-- For more information about this file, read our How to Override the rpm.versions System documentation.
+- For more information about this file, read our How to Set Up a Third-Party RPM Repository with GPG Signatures documentation.

 - For more information about the

 /scripts/update_local_rpm_versionsscript, which we strongly recommend for updates to the